Are you prepared for life after work?

 While there is no crystal ball to tell you when your final day will come, a review of your family life history can provide greater awareness and improve your ability to plan for adequate income replacement.

-Women should utilize their additional time horizon to leverage the power of compounding — the ability to grow investments by generating a greater return on an asset's earnings.
+Women can utilize their additional time horizon to leverage the power of compounding — the ability to grow investments by generating a greater return on an asset's earnings.
 Compounding needs two things to work: re-investment of earnings and time.

 Statistically speaking, women already have time on their side; the variable you need to consider is investing as early as possible to allow your initial investment and all of its earnings to grow exponentially.
 If at least part of your retirement portfolio is in a tax-advantaged 401(k) or a Roth IRA, your tax savings could add current and future benefits.

-Dollar cost averaging and discipline
+Dollar-cost averaging and discipline

 As progress toward pay equality continues, women can find value in putting investable dollars to work building a nest egg.
 To help level the playing field, women can leverage tools like dollar-cost averaging — the simple process of faithfully investing a fixed dollar amount into a mutual fund or another investment instrument at predetermined intervals.
 Even though the amount of money invested remains the same, the number of shares purchased varies based on the market value of the shares at the time of purchase.
 When markets are up, you are buying fewer shares per dollar invested due to the higher cost per share.
 When markets are down, it is reversed: more shares per dollar invested.
 You can leverage this technique and buy more shares when the cost is low.